jarekbird/agents/Global Rules.md

 1. **Comprehensive Error Handling**: Errors should be logged with sufficient context, including:
    - Error message
-   - Stack trace
+   - Stack trace (when available)
-   - Request context (request ID, user ID, operation)
+   - Request context (request ID, user ID, operation, relevant identifiers)

 2. **Error Logging Format**:
    - Use format: "Error in [ComponentName]: {error.message}" followed by full stack trace
-   - Use appropriate log levels (error, warn, info)
+   - Use appropriate log levels (error, warn, info, debug)
-   - Never log sensitive information (passwords, tokens, etc.)
+   - Never log sensitive information (passwords, tokens, API keys, personal data, etc.)

-3. **Error Re-throwing**: When handling errors in async handlers/jobs, must re-throw the original error after handling to mark the job as failed for retry logic.
+3. **Error Re-throwing**: When handling errors in async handlers, background jobs, or queue workers, re-throw the original error after handling to mark the job as failed for retry logic (if applicable).

-4. **Nested Error Handling**: When sending error messages fails, log the error but don't crash (handle nested errors gracefully).
+4. **Nested Error Handling**: When error notification mechanisms fail, log the error but don't crash (handle nested errors gracefully).

+5. **Error Context Preservation**: Preserve error context through the call stack to enable effective debugging.

 ### User Notification

-1. **Notify Users on Errors**: When errors occur during user-facing operations, attempt to notify the user via Telegram if `chat_id` is available.
+1. **Notify Users on Errors**: When errors occur during user-facing operations, attempt to notify the user through available channels if user identifiers are available.

-2. **Error Message Format**: Use format: "Sorry, I encountered an error processing your message: {error.message}"
+2. **Error Message Format**: Use user-friendly error messages that explain what went wrong without exposing internal implementation details.

-3. **Chat ID Check**: Use truthy check (not null, not undefined, not empty string) equivalent to Rails' `.present?` method before attempting to send error messages.
+3. **User Identifier Check**: Verify that user identifiers are valid (not null, not undefined, not empty) before attempting to send error messages.

-4. **Missing Chat ID**: If `chat_id` is not available, do not attempt to send error message.
+4. **Missing User Context**: If user identifiers are not available, do not attempt to send error messages to users.

 ---

-## Webhook Response Rules
+## Webhook and API Response Rules

-### Telegram Webhook Responses
+### Webhook Response Principles

-1. **ALWAYS Return 200 OK**: Webhook endpoints MUST always return 200 OK to Telegram, even when errors occur.
-This prevents Telegram from retrying the webhook.
+1. **ALWAYS Return 200 OK for Webhooks**: Webhook endpoints MUST always return 200 OK to the webhook provider, even when errors occur.
+This prevents the provider from retrying the webhook unnecessarily.

-2. **Immediate Response**: Webhook should return 200 OK immediately, before async handler processing completes.
+2. **Immediate Response**: Webhooks should return 200 OK immediately, before async handler processing completes.

 3. **Error Handling**: Even if webhook processing fails, the endpoint must return 200 OK.
 Errors should be logged and users notified if possible, but the HTTP response must be 200.

 4. **Response Timing**: The webhook endpoint should respond synchronously, while actual processing happens asynchronously.

-### Callback Query Handling
+### Callback and Acknowledgment Handling

-1. **Answer Before Processing**: Callback queries must be answered before processing the callback.
+1. **Acknowledge Before Processing**: Callback queries and similar acknowledgment-required operations must be acknowledged before processing the callback.

-2. **Error Handling**: If answering the callback query fails, log the error but continue processing the callback.
+2. **Error Handling**: If acknowledgment fails, log the error but continue processing the callback when possible.

 ---

 ## Authentication Rules

-### Webhook Authentication
+### Authentication Principles

-1. **Telegram Webhook Authentication**:
+1. **Secret-Based Authentication**:
-   - Header: `X-Telegram-Bot-Api-Secret-Token`
-   - Environment variable: `TELEGRAM_WEBHOOK_SECRET`
+   - Use environment variables for storing secrets
+   - Validate secrets from headers, query parameters, or request body as appropriate
-   - If expected secret is blank (not configured), allow the request (development mode)
+   - If expected secret is blank (not configured), allow the request in development mode only
    - If secret is configured and doesn't match, return 401 Unauthorized

-2. **Admin Authentication**:
-   - Header: `X-Admin-Secret`
-   - Alternative sources: `HTTP_X_ADMIN_SECRET` env variable, `admin_secret` query parameter, `admin_secret` body parameter
-   - Environment variable: `WEBHOOK_SECRET`
-   - Must match exactly, return 401 Unauthorized if mismatch

-3. **Cursor Runner Webhook Authentication**:
-   - Header: `X-Webhook-Secret` or `X-Cursor-Runner-Secret`
-   - Validate against configured secret

-4. **Express Header Normalization**: Express normalizes header names to lowercase, so use lowercase when accessing headers (e.g., `req.headers['x-admin-secret']`).
+2. **Header Normalization**: Be aware of framework-specific header normalization (e.g., some frameworks normalize headers to lowercase).
+Access headers consistently based on framework conventions.

+3. **Multiple Authentication Sources**: Support multiple sources for authentication (headers, query parameters, body parameters) when appropriate, but prioritize security (headers > query > body).

+4. **Environment-Specific Behavior**: Authentication behavior may differ between development and production environments.
+Document and implement accordingly.

 ---